 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

-In Alaska, The Department of Health and Social Services "...may isolate or quarantine an individual or group of individuals if isolation or quarantine is the least restrictive alternative necessary to prevent the spread of a contagious or possibly contagious disease to others in accordance with regulations adopted by the department consistent with the provisions of this section and other law.”
-Alaska Stat. §§ 18.15.385(a), and 18.05.070(3).
+In Alaska, the Department of Health and Social Services "...may isolate or quarantine an individual or group of individuals if isolation or quarantine is the least restrictive alternative necessary to prevent the spread of a contagious or possibly contagious disease to others...”
+Alaska Stat. §18.15.385(a); 18.05.070(3) (definition of "department").
 Unless the person consents to the quarantine or isolation, the department "...shall obtain a written order from the superior court authorizing the isolation or quarantine..."
 Alaska Stat. § 18.15.385(d).
 The department can also issue an emergency agency order for temporary quarantine or isolation, but must follow this with a petition to the court within 24 hours.
 Alaska Stat. § 18.15.385(e).
 Further, if a person objects to a state medical officer's order for testing, screening or examination for disease, the department must obtain an ex parte order from the court.
 Alaska Stat. § 18.15.375(c)(3).
 The person may request a hearing to vacate the ex parte order.
 Alaska Stat. § 18.15.375(e).
 In each of these court proceedings, the person has a right to counsel.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.